Skill-building

 Wrist & Hand Relaxers

 Description Each day your staff interacts with customers, coworkers, and supervisors.
 Each of these interactions is a potential source of stress.
 This easy to teach activity will give reps useful stress reduction tools that they can use at any time.
 This activity was adapted from the booklet Yoga at Your Desk.
-Materials A relaxing Impossible…Full content with purchase
+Materials A relaxing Drip…Full content with purchase

 Neck & Shoulder Rolls